Unboxed-Software/solana-course/content/transfer-hook.md

 The last two steps are fairly easy, nothing crazy or new, so we will just focus on explaining the first step.

-We said before that there are three ways to store the accounts: directly store the account address, store the seeds to derive a PDA of the program itself, and store the seeds to derive a PDA for a program other than the Transfer Hook program.
+Previously we've learned that there are three ways to store the accounts: directly store the account address, store the seeds to derive a PDA of the program itself, and store the seeds to derive a PDA for a program other than the Transfer Hook program.

-The first method is easy; you just need to get the account address.
+The first method is straight-forward; you just need to get the account address.
 You can pass it to the instruction or get it from a library (like the system program or the token program), or you can even hardcode it.

 However, the most interesting part here is storing the seeds, and it could either be a PDA of the transfer hook program itself or a PDA of another program like an associated token account.
 We can do both of them by using `ExtraAccountMeta::new_with_seeds` and `ExtraAccountMeta::new_external_pda_with_seeds`, respectively, and pass the seeds to them.